AeonLucid/POGOProtos/README.md

 Use `homebrew` to install `protobuf ` with `brew install --devel protobuf`.

 ## Compilation
-The compilation creates output specifically for the target language, i.e. respecting naming contentions, etc.
+The compilation creates output specifically for the target language, i.e. respecting naming conventions, etc.
 This is an example of how the generated code will be organized:

 `python compile.py cpp`: